harinlim/my-anime-watch-list/README.md

 - [x] `/api/users/:username`
   - [x] `GET`: Get public user information associated with the user.
 For now, this is just the user id and username
 - [x] `/api/users/:username/watchlists`
   - [x] `GET`: Get the public watchlists associated with the user by their username.
-For an authenticated user, this would include any private watchlists for that specific user as well
-    - (Note) This accepts two query parameters:
+For an authenticated user, this would include any private watchlists for that specific user as well.
+This accepts two query parameters:
     - `editable: boolean` - Return watchlists that the user can edit.
       If the requester is not the requested, this will always be true (outsiders cannot see watchlists for a viewer)
     - `overview: boolean` - Return watchlist overviews instead of base watchlists (i.e., includes some anime and collaborator information)
 - [x] `/api/users/:username/anime`
   - [x] `GET`: (_protected_) Get all anime related to user (rated, marked status, added to watchlist)
     - [ ] TODO: Add pagination and filtering, but not necessary for now